githuthunic99/APP4080GROUP2PROJECT/README.md

 ---

 Would you like me to make this **visually styled for GitHub** (with emojis, headings, and code highlights), or keep it simple like a plain text readme?
+The login should not be seen in the login page